Postgraduate Diploma in TESOL

 • Officially certified copies of current/valid IELTS or official TOEFL results for applicants from non-English medium education systems

-Note: Shortlisted candidates not residing in Singapore will be required to undergo a medical examination in their home countries as part of the application process.
-We will provide the necessary details to them in due course.
+*Note: Only for applicants not residing in Singapore.
+Applicants not residing in Singapore will be required to undergo a medical examination in their home countries as part of the application process.

 Fees